tridentbio/trident-chemwidgets/docs/source/widgets/index.md

 # Widgets

-This section contains several examples generated from Jupyter notebooks.
-The widgets have been embedded into the page for demonstrative purposes.
+This section contains detailed information about the API of each Widget provided by the library.

 ```{toctree}
 :glob: true